ksachdeva/node-docker-compose/README.md

 const compose = new Compose(project);

 // systematically first bring the down the project
-// and remove any containers
+// to remove any containers
 await compose.down();

 // bring up the project
 await compose.up();

-// if use private registry such as Google Container registry
+// if using private registry such as Google Container registry
 // pass the AuthConfig
 //
-// in below example, it will be used when pulling images that start with 'gcr.io' await compose.up([{
+// in below example, it will be used for pulling images that start with 'gcr.io' await compose.up([{
     username : 'oauth2accesstoken',
     password : gcrToken,